-All computers, smartphones, and tablets are configured with a default browser.
+Since the ability to access the World Wide Web is so essential, all computers, smartphones, and tablets are pre-loaded with a default web browser.
 This is the browser that opens automatically when you click or tap on a hyperlink.

 Examples of Default Browsers

 - Windows 10 and 11: Microsoft Edge